ActNow Theatre: Decameron 2.0

 The process of creating Decameron 2.0 consisted of a meeting each week between 10 writers, including five core writers: Alexis West, Ben Brooker, Emily Steel, Alex Vickery-Howe, and Sally Hardy; and five guest or community-based writers.
-In each week's meeting they would be given a theme such as fortune, fate, love and virtue.
+In each week's meeting they would be given a theme such as fortune, fate, love and virtue by Co-supervising Directors Anthony Nicola and Yasmin Gurreeboo.
 Each writer had one day to write it, then it was filmed and edited and delivered digitally at the end of that week.

 The project received significant praise for its involvement of diverse stories and storytellers, including cultural diversity, sexuality, disability, age and professional status.
 Of the core writers Alexis West is a First Nations artist, and was joined by two emerging First Nations writers Kiara Milera and Kyron Weetra, who alternated each week.
 These monologues by First Nations writers included West’s Teahrnah, played by Elaine Crombie, about a mother being pulled over by the police while driving to the supermarket, making references to the murder of George Floyd with the line "I can't breathe".